storj/storj/docs/blueprints/selected-nodes-cache.md

 A node should move from the unvetted to vetted cache when:
 - when it has completed enough audits and uptime checks to be vetted

-Using Redis:
-Using a remote cache like redis, might be preferred versus in memory since this cache will be used in each satellite api replica (which can currently scale up to 12).
-The more api replicas we have, the more caches if we store in memory.
-3 concerns about not using a remote cache are: 1) that this will cause more load on the database to keep all replica caches in sync (bandwidth and load), 2) every time we update the cache we need to lock it and potentially block other work, 3) every replica will use up this much more space in memory which will increase over time and add up with each new replica.
-We need to know the size this cache will be since our current redis instance handles up to 1 GB so we might need to increase the size.
-Currently about 80% of the nodes table qualifies to be selected for uploads, so the size of the cache for the largest cache should be about 8MB if we store the entire row in the cache, but if we only store the address and storagenode id should be less than a KB.

 ## Rationale

 Here are some other design that were considered: